fleetdm/fleet/articles/discovering-chrome-ai-using-fleet.md

 ### Step 3: Query the JSON file with Fleet

-To detect Chrome AI features using Fleet, you can use the following SQL query:
+To detect Chrome AI features in Fleet, use SQL query like the following:

 ```
 SELECT fullkey,path FROM parse_json WHERE path LIKE '/Users/%/Library/Application Support/Google/Chrome/Default/Preferences' AND fullkey='optimization_guide/tab_organization_setting_state';